lawnjunk/taskomatic-api/README.md

 ## API Interface
 The Taskomatic API implements a REST interface.
 Each endpoint allows an http-client to create, read, update, and delete (CRUD) a model using HTTP the appropiate HTTP methods.

+All server responses are signed using an HMAC hash, so that a client can validate that there was no tampering during transit.
+The an authenticated client can use there seshion authorization token to hash, and compare the data recieved.

 ## AUTH

 ## Basic Authentication and Bearer Authorization